magomimmo/modern-cljs/doc/tutorial-18.md

 Started server on port 3000
 ```

-Good is works again as expected.
+Good, it works again as expected.
 You can verify that the application
 behaves as before by visiting the [shopping-dbg.html][21].

 Now stop the ring server and check that the defined aliases